 In 2019, ecommerce sellers finally see back-office busy-work for what it truly is—a business killer.
 Today’s ecommerce moves too fast and touches too many platforms and systems for a serious seller to stay in the data entry dark ages.

-Time to adopt accounting and inventory automation with the top ecommerce software Webgility that will help you significantly grow your sales and revenues.
+Time to adopt accounting and ecommerce inventory management automation with the top multi channel ecommerce software Webgility that will help you significantly grow your sales and revenues.
 Click here to get a free, no obligation demo that will illuminate the savings and growth your business will realize, thanks to ecommerce data automation.
 Making the switch is affordable, profitable and positions any ecommerce seller for growth.

 To really send the point home about relationships as the future for ecommerce, here are nine surprising stats that prove being human is good business: